Tetramethylurea

 Tetramethylurea (TMU) is the organic compound with the formula (Me_{2}N)_{2}CO.
 It is a substituted urea.
 This colorless liquid is used as an aprotic-polar solvent, especially for aromatic compounds and is used e. g. for Grignard reagents.
-Tetramethylurea is a colorless liquid with mild aromatic odor.
-Unusual for an urea is the liquid state of tetramethylurea in a range of > 170 °C.
+TMU has a mild aromatic odor and, unlike other compounds of urea, is a colorless liquid.

 Production

-It is obtained by the reaction of dimethylamine with phosgene in aqueous sodium hydroxide in a 2:1 ratio.
-A closely related method combines dimethylcarbamoyl chloride with excess dimethylamine.
-This reactions is highly exothermic.
+TMU is obtained by the reaction of dimethylamine with phosgene in aqueous sodium hydroxide in a 2:1 ratio.
+A similar method combines dimethylcarbamoyl chloride with excess dimethylamine.
+This reaction is highly exothermic.
 The removal of the resulting dimethylamine hydrochloride requires some effort.

 The reaction of diphenylcarbonate with dimethylamine in an autoclave is also effective.

-Tetramethylurea is formed upon the oxygenation of tetrakis(dimethylamino)ethylene (TDAE).
+TMU is formed upon the oxygenation of tetrakis(dimethylamino)ethylene (TDAE).

-Tetramethylurea is also a common by-product formed in amide bond forming reactions and peptide synthesis with uronium and guanidinium-based reagents such as HATU, HBTU and TCFH.
+TMU is also a common by-product formed in amide bond forming reactions and peptide synthesis with uronium and guanidinium-based reagents including HATU, HBTU, and TCFH.

 Applications

-Tetramethylurea is miscible with a variety of organic compounds, including acids such as acetic acid or bases such as pyridine and an excellent solvent for organic substances such as ε-caprolactam and benzoic acid.
-It dissolves even some inorganic salts such as silver nitrate and sodium iodide.
-Tetramethylurea is often used in place of hexamethylphosphoramide (HMPT), which is suspected of being carcinogenic.
+TMU is miscible with a variety of organic compounds, including acids (e.g. acetic acid), bases (e.g. pyridine), and organic substances (e.g. ε-caprolactam, benzoic acid).
+TMU can also dissolve some inorganic salts such as silver nitrate and sodium iodide.
+TMU is often used in place of hexamethylphosphoramide (HMPA), which is a suspected carcinogen.